eclipse-keyple/keyple-website/content/learn/developer-guide/reader-plugin-add-on.md

 ## Implement the solution

 {{% callout warning %}}
-It is important to hide the internal Keyple interfaces of the **Plugin API** from the client application.
+It is important to hide the internal Keyple interfaces of the **Plugin API** from the application.
 {{% /callout %}}

 For this purpose, it is suggested to respect the following programming pattern based on the use of: